 Pastor, Faith Boards Online, and Church Community says NO HELP to Victim of Domestic Violence

 I read quite a bit of articles regarding domestic violence in regards to the faith prospective.
 At times I realize that I get naïve thinking maybe things would get a little better once people decide to share their experiences.
-I read things and they point to getting in touch with your church, having your pastor and their resources help you.
-For goodness SAKES don’t go secular!
-I think in some circumstances that’s just not wise!

-The first faith board she went to she was threatened with posters calling CPS or Child Protective Services.
-She was chewed up and spit out on this faith board, and moderators sat back and watched.
-They never got involved.
-The husband had been removed from the home, and that would be the first step that CPS would have taken anyway.
+The husband had already been removed from the home, and that would be the first step that CPS would have taken anyway.
 I never quite understood why the threats.
 The poster did the responsible thing, and reported the incident herself so I don’t understand why that wasn’t good enough.

-The church has offered ‘spiritual’ support for this family.
-They will have no place to live soon, sounds like she needs to have the locks changed, has no resources or money of her own.
-She asked for a letter for her order of protection from the church stating they are helping with accountability, moral support, etc. The church basically told her they were not qualified to do that.
+She requested a letter in regards to her order of protection from the church stating they are helping with accountability, moral support, etc. The church basically told her they were not qualified to do that.
 Qualified?
 Hmm.
 I guess that is true.
-They have already informed her that they can offer no financial assistant, housing or anything else of substance.
+They had already informed her that they could offer no financial assistant, housing or anything else of substance either.

 If a Christian Counselor, Pastors, Christian Mentors and others from the fellowship don’t do much in ways of help in the real world, and if online faith boards continue to shut this issue down.
 Where are these people supposed to go?